stevedoyle/accel-book/src/estimating-performance.md

 As illustrated above, the benefit of an accelerator depends upon the portion of the workload that can be accelerated (or parallelized using Amdahl's terminology).
-This portion is best determined by profiling the workload or aapplication and using the profiling data to measure the hotspots or the portion of the workload to be accelerated.
+This portion is best determined by profiling the workload or application and using the profiling data to measure the hot-spots or the portion of the workload to be accelerated.